Knowledge · DIFC family office

 • Credit.
 US private credit, US distressed, US asset-based lending positions.

 • Operating-business US expansion.
 Hospitality, retail, F&B, healthcare services, fintech, climate-tech.
-The operating business's US arm carries the family's US-reading test more visibly than the financial holdings.
+The operating business's US arm carries the family's US-evaluation test more visibly than the financial holdings.

 ?